Identification tools for Australian sawflies

 To address this problem, I have produced a series of taxonomic tools, which will be progressively posted on this and other pages.
 I hope that these will assist identification of sawflies from photographs taken in the field or from an insect in the hand.

-• labelled photographs of adult sawflies to aid recognition of various body parts, particularly those used in species descriptions
+• Labelled images of adult sawflies to aid recognition of various body parts, particularly those used in species descriptions – Part 1 of this page

-• matrices, listing key distinguishing anatomical features of sawfly taxa at subfamily, genus and species levels.
+• Matrices, listing key distinguishing anatomical features of sawfly taxa at subfamily, genus and species levels – Part 2 of this page

 I have constructed these matrices using information in original descriptions and drawings and later taxonomic revisions in the primary literature - not from examination of iNaturalist photos.